redhat-developer/intellij-openshift-connector/README.md

 * `Log in to cluster` - Log in to your server and save login for subsequent use.
     * Credentials : Log in to the given server with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
+* `Log out` - Logs out of the current OpenShift Cluster.
 * `List catalog components` - List all available Component Types from OpenShift's Image Builder.
 * `List catalog services` - Lists all available Services e.g. mysql-persistent.
 Only visible if the Service Catalog is enabled on the cluster.
 * `New Project` - Create new project inside the OpenShift Cluster.
+* `Open Console` - Opens the OpenShift webconsole URL.
+* `Refresh`- Refresh the tree with latest resources from the cluster.
 * `About` - Provides the information about the OpenShift tools.
-* `Log out` - Logs out of the current OpenShift Cluster.
-* `Open Console` - Opens the OpenShift webconsole URL.

 #### Actions available for an OpenShift Cluster Project